hollingsworthd/jBrowserDriver/README.md

     public class Example {
       public static void main(String[] args) {

-        // You can optionally pass a Settings object here, constructed using Settings.Builder WebDriver driver = new JBrowserDriver(
+        // You can optionally pass a Settings object here,
-          new Settings.Builder().browserTimeZone(BrowserTimeZone.AMERICA_NEWYORK).build());
+        // constructed using Settings.Builder
+        WebDriver driver = new JBrowserDriver(new Settings.Builder().
+          browserTimeZone(BrowserTimeZone.AMERICA_NEWYORK).build());

-        // This will block for the page load and any associated AJAX requests driver.get("http://example.com");
+        // This will block for the page load and any
+        // associated AJAX requests
+        driver.get("http://example.com");

         // You can get status code unlike other Selenium drivers.
-It blocks for AJAX requests
+        // It blocks for AJAX requests and page loads after clicks
-        // and page loads after clicks and keyboard events.
+        // and keyboard events.
         System.out.println(((JBrowserDriver)driver).getStatusCode());

-        // Returns the page source in its current state, including any DOM updates that
+        // Returns the page source in its current state, including
-        // occurred after page load
+        // any DOM updates that occurred after page load System.out.println(driver.getPageSource());
-        System.out.println(driver.getPageSource());
       }
     }